trustfarm/rteo/README.md

 Official website: https://parity.io

-Be sure to check out [our wiki](https://paritytech.github.io/wiki/) and the [internal documentation](https://paritytech.github.io/parity/ethcore/index.html) for more information.
+Be sure to check out [our wiki](https://wiki.parity.io) for more information.

 ----